The gorgeous state of Tennessee has twelve nationally designated parks and historical sites worth visiting!

 This guide details all national parks in Tennessee, including national battlefields and the most visited national park in the US, Great Smoky Mountains National Park.

 Which Tennessee national park is your favorite?
 Let us know in the comments!

 Immerse yourself in American history and explore the life of the US’s 17th President by visiting the Andrew Johnson National Historic Site.

 The designated national historical site is comprised of four units, and your first stop should be the Visitor Center, where you can find visitor information and brochures, buy tour tickets, and get directions around the area.

 The nearby Memorial Building is home to the Presidential Museum, Andrew Johnson’s original 1830’s Tailor Shop, and many other unique artifacts.

 Learn more about Johnson’s ‘American Dream’ (from tailor to President) in his early home, featuring many exhibits from his early life and detailing his notorious history of enslaving people.

-Next, tour Johnson’s Homestead, where he lived before and after his Presidency.
-The latter was demolished by soldiers during the bloody Civil War, but later on, was renovated (you can still see some graffiti etched into the walls).
+Next, tour Johnson’s homestead, where he lived before and after his Presidency.
+The latter was demolished by soldiers during the bloody Civil War, but later on, it was renovated (you can still see some graffiti etched into the walls).